micmejia/bible-dump/NKJV/Acts/Acts 21.md

 crying out, "Men of Israel, help!
 This is the man who teaches all _men_ everywhere against the people, the law, and this place; and furthermore he also brought Greeks into the temple and has defiled this holy place."

 ###### 29
-(For they had [^h]previously seen Trophimus the Ephesian with him in the city, whom they supposed that Paul had brought into the temple.)
+(For they had previously seen Trophimus the Ephesian with him in the city, whom they supposed that Paul had brought into the temple.)

 ###### 30
 And all the city was disturbed; and the people ran together, seized Paul, and dragged him out of the temple; and immediately the doors were shut.

 ###### 31
-Now as they were seeking to kill him, news came to the commander of the [^i]garrison that all Jerusalem was in an uproar.
+Now as they were seeking to kill him, news came to the commander of the garrison that all Jerusalem was in an uproar.

 ###### 32
 He immediately took soldiers and centurions, and ran down to them.
 And when they saw the commander and the soldiers, they stopped beating Paul.